Casraw/astrix-node-docker/README.md

 ### Development Status

 This project is under active development.
 While the current configuration is static, more customizable options will be added in future updates.
+Also maybe build a Kubernetes Deployment lets see.

 Stay tuned for further improvements!

 ## Contributing

 Contributions, bug reports, and suggestions are welcome!
 Feel free to open an issue or submit a pull request.